 Program courses and credit hours are subject to change because of requirement changes at the certificate-granting institution.
-Contact MCC-Penn Valley Community College at 816-759-4231 for an application packet, which includes deadlines, program prerequisites and admission requirements.
+Contact MCC-Penn Valley Community College at 816-604-4237 for an application packet, which includes deadlines, program prerequisites and admission requirements.
+Visit http://mcckc.edu/main.asp?P=AtoZIndex#A

-Note: Johnson County Community College students should seek specific counsel from the MCC program personnel for the appropriate course plan and numbers
+Note: Johnson County Community College students should seek specific counsel from the MCC program personnel for the appropriate course plan and numbers.